DrakirL/DrakirL.github.io/p10/class/cleric.md

 <br><br>
 The damage dealt this way is either Infernal or Radiant.
 You choose which when you gain this feature.

-### Level 2: Divine Invervention?
-You can use 3 Actions on your turn to say a prayer and try call on your deity to intervene on your behalf.
-Describe the assistance you seek and roll a d8. <br>
-If you roll a 1, the prayer is immidiately answered as the deity directly intervenes, briefly appearing to provide the assistance you prayed for. <br>
-The GM decides how the intervention takes form.
-Usually, creating the effects of any one Spell you know or a Divine Spell the GM's choice is appropriate.
-<br><br>
-If your deity does intervene, you cannot use this feature to make it intervene again for remainder of the adventure/until you finish a Rest?

-### Level 3: Improved Divine Intervention
-When you use your *Divine Intervention*, you may now roll up to two d8.
-Your prayer is answered if you roll a 1 on either die.

-### Level 4: Improved Divine Intervention
-When you use your *Divine Intervention*, you may now roll up to three d8.
-Your prayer is answered if you roll a 1 on any of the dice.

-### Level 5: Improved Divine Intervention
-When you use your *Divine Intervention*, you may now roll up to four d8.
-Your prayer is answered if you roll a 1 on any of the dice.

-## Bard Subclass: War Domain.
+## Cleric Subclass: Domain of War.
 THEME: Combat.
 Battle.
 Warfare.
-All are variations of the concept of conflict and the resolution therof - a fundamental part of any world with more than one thinking mind. <br>
+Sport.
+All are variations of the concept of conflict and the resolution thereof - a fundamental part of any world with more than one thinking mind.<br>
-**Domain Spells:** *Weapon Construct*, *Shield of Faith*, *Rank 3*, *Rank 4*, *Rank 5*.
+**Recommended Herald Spells:** *Weapon Construct*, *Shield of Faith*, *Enchant Weapon*.

-### Level 1: War Priest?
-After casting a Spell, you may make a single Martial Attack as part of the same action? <br>
-Once per round?
-Only on your turn?
-Up to CHA times per Rest?

-### Level 1: Improved Channel Divinity???
+### Level 1: Guided Strike
 You gain the following Channel Divinity Ability:
 #### Guided Strike?
 When a creature you can see within 20 feet of you misses an Attack, you can use 1 Action and use of your *Divine Spark* to add a +10 bonus to its roll, potentially changing the outcome.

+### Level 1: War Priest?
+After you successfully cast a Divine Spell, you can make a single Martial Attack using your Bonus Action Die.<br>
+After doing so, you can't do so again until you've regained your Actions.

-### Level 3: ???
+### Level 2: ???
 ???

-### Level 5: Improved Divine Wrath?
+### Level 3: Improved Divine Wrath?
 The damage dealt by your *Divine Wrath* feature is now 2d8.

-### Level 7: ???
+### Level 4: ???
 ???

-### Level 9: Avatar of Battle?
+### Level 5: Avatar of Battle?
-You are resistant to all damage dealt to you by a Martial Attack.
+Whenever you are dealt damage by a Martial Attack, halve it.